 Restore a Classic Car

-If you’ve got an old heap passed down in the family or from a friend, or are willing to shell out a little money to get an automobile in need of some love, you can find tons of resource online and through local restoration clubs to help you bring back an old car to its former glory.
+Here's one of the best hobbies for men in their 40s (and women too!).
+If you've got an old heap passed down in the family or from a friend, or are willing to shell out a little money to get an automobile in need of some love, you can find tons of resource online and through local restoration clubs to help you bring back an old car to its former glory.